cooperspencer/gickup-blog/content/docs/configuration/source/github.md

           - whatever
 ```

 - `token`: your github token.
 You don't need one, if you backup only public repositories, although it is possible to hit the limit for the Github-API.
+It can also be an environment variable.
 - `token_file`: alternatively, specify the token in a file, relative to current working directory when executed.
 - `user`: the user you want to clone the repositories from.
 {{< tip >}}